-The principal concern of the GSI Group, Inc. ("GSI") is your safety and the safety of others associated with grain handling equipment.
-This manual is written to help you understand safe operating procedures, and some of the problems that may be encountered by the operator or other personnel.
+Grain Systems, Inc.'s principle concern is your safety and the safety of others associated with grain handling equipment.
+This manual was written with that thought in mind.
+We want to keep you as a customer by helping you understand safe operating proceedures, and some of the problems that may be encountered by the dryer operator or other personnel.

-As owner and/or operator, it is your responsibility to know what requirements, hazards and precautions exist, and to inform all personnel associated with the equipment, or who are in the dryer area.
+As owner and/or operator, it is your responsibility to know what requirements, hazards and precautions exist, and to inform all personnel associated with the equipment or who are in the dryer area.
 Avoid any alterations to the equipment.
 Such alterations may produce a very dangerous situation, where serious injury or death may occur.